blakeohare/ZeldaLttpClone/README.md

 # ZeldaLttpClone

-A clone of Legend of Zelda Link to the Past I started making in 2010 in Silverlight
+A clone of The Legend of Zelda: Link to the Past that I started making in 2010.